cozyplanes/nexmo-developer/_partials/stitch/guides/simple-conversation/android.md

 ### 2.1 Start a new project and add the Nexmo Stitch SDK

 Open Android Studio and start a new project.
 We'll name it "Stitch Android Quickstart 1".
-The minimum SDK will be set to API 19.
+The minimum SDK will be set to API 19 (It may differ between Android Studio versions.
+If you are unsure, just set to API 19).
 We can start with an empty activity named "Login Activity".

 In the `build.gradle` file we'll add the Nexmo Stitch Android SDK and the WebRTC dependency.